ahuyn/anomaly-ballistics/arti_ballistics/README.md

 - Script-based support for complex damage interactions between bullets and NPCs/mutants (e.g. buckshot dealing more damage to limbs, HP rounds only dealing expansion damage on penetration)

 ## Details

+Do note that mutant damage formula is more or less unchanged.
+There are a few edge cases but the majority of the work focuses on NPC interaction.

 Armor classes are broken down roughly into the following:
 | Class | Bone Armor | Armors      |
 | ------|------------| ----------- |